zoujiaqing/Signal-Server/README.md

 - Alternatively, copy the `WhisperServerService.java` file from either the folder `intact` or `post-surgery` to `service/src/main/java/org/whispersystems/textsecuregcm` to either include or remove `zkgroup`

-- This is automated with [surgery-compiler.sh](scripts/surgery-compiler.sh), run it with `source surgery-compiler.sh`
+- This is automated with [surgery-compiler.sh](scripts/surgery-compiler.sh), run it with `bash surgery-compiler.sh`

 ## Configuration

 ### Fill out `sample.yml` and `sample-secrets-bundle.yml`, located in `service/config/`

 - Any configuration notes related to these two `.yml` files are located [here](docs/si .signal-server-configuration.md)

-### Other self-hosted services

-- Signal-Server is the brains of the whole Signal operation, but there are a handful of smaller self-hosted pieces on the Signalapp Github that need to be started and configured independantly.
-Check out [this disambiguation doc](docs/self-hosted-dependancies.md) to get started on these, and to find out what you will need

 ### Docker first run